preciofishbone/OmniaDocs/team-collaboration/last-updated-documents/index.rst

 The Latest Documents control (also called Latest Updated Documents) aggregates all documents that have been recently modified from all sites the user is following.

 Note!
-The Latest Documents control is based on the search engine in SharePoint.
+The Last Updated Documents control is based on the search engine in SharePoint.
 It may take several minutes before an updated document is shown on the start page.

-Latest Documents is often displayed in the Notification Panel, for example:
+Last Updated Documents is often displayed in the Notification Panel, for example:

 .. image:: last-updated-documents-notification-panel.png